Skip to main content

 transferSpeedFAST | SLOWThe speed of the transfer (optional, defaults to FAST if omitted)

-maxFeestringFAST transfers only: the maximum fee per transfer, in the smallest token units.
-If less than the specified fee, the transfer speed switches to SLOW.
+maxFeestringFAST transfers only: the maximum fee per transfer in human-readable format (for example, "5" for 5 USDC).
+If the actual fee exceeds this, the transfer speed switches to SLOW.

 customFeeCustomFeeA custom fee that you can add to the transfer